apache/beam/website/www/site/content/en/community/contact-us.md

 Tip 2: If you’re asking a troubleshooting question, provide as much information as possible to help others replicate your issue or find possible solutions.

 Tip 3: Share complete links instead of hyperlinks.
-A common practice in Apache is adding a number tag like [1] to indicate a word is a link or an attachment, and use the ta as a footnote to add the complete link at the end of your message.
+A common practice in Apache is adding a number tag like [1] to indicate a word is a link or an attachment, and use the tag as a footnote to add the complete link at the end of your message.